-Uncovering South Africa’s Eating Habits and Attitudes
+Uncovering South Africa’s Eating Habits and Attitudes.

 Despite living in a country fortunate enough to be filled with a variety of nutritious crops, South Africans on average consume a dangerously limited diet.
-This lack of dietary diversity has resulted in South Africa being crowned ‘the unhealthiest country in the world’ according to the recent Indigo Wellness Index.
+This lack of dietary diversity has resulted in South Africa being crowned the unhealthiest country in the world according to the recent Indigo Wellness Index.

-In an effort to truly uncover what is on South Africa’s plate, Knorr commissioned Nielsen – a global measurement and data analytics company – to carry out an independent study (using a representative sample group) to help uncover and gain a greater understanding of the eating habits of the South African population.
+In an effort to truly uncover what was on South Africa’s plate, Knorr commissioned Nielsen – a global measurement and data analytics company – to carry out an independent study (using a representative sample group) to help uncover and gain a greater understanding of the eating habits of the South African population.

 The research objectives were multifold and included the following: